Daniel Victor: Act I: Goodbye Friends of the Heavenly Bodies

 After graduating, Victor devoted himself full-time to the project, named Neverending White Lights, intended as a metaphor for human energy.
-The record was conceived as a 16-song concept album, entitled Act 1: Goodbye Friends of the Heavenly Bodies, the first episode in a story that would continue over many albums, with the albums as "Acts", the songs as "Scenes", and the various singers as "Actors".
+The record was conceived as a 16-song concept album, entitled Act I: Goodbye Friends of the Heavenly Bodies, the first episode in a story that would continue over many albums, with the albums as "Acts", the songs as "Scenes", and the various singers as "Actors".

 Victor's first collaboration for this album was called "On Fire", co-written with Switchfoot frontman Jon Foreman.
-The song was not included on Act 1, but appeared on Switchfoot's debut album, The Beautiful Letdown.
-For other collaborations on the first album, Victor worked with vocalists from bands including 311, Ours, Hum, Finger Eleven, Shudder to Think, The Velvet Teen, Our Lady Peace, Age of Electric, The Watchmen, The Black Maria, Creeper Lagoon, Starflyer 59, City and Colour, Deckard, Supergarage, Evelynn, and Cirrus.
+The song was not included on Act I, but appeared on Switchfoot's fourth studio album, The Beautiful Letdown.
+For other collaborations on the first album, Victor worked with vocalists from bands including 311, Ours, Hum, Finger Eleven, Shudder to Think, the Velvet Teen, Our Lady Peace, Age of Electric, the Watchmen, the Black Maria, Creeper Lagoon, Starflyer 59, City and Colour, Deckard, Supergarage, Evelynn, and Cirrus.
 Victor wrote most of the music, insisted on performing all the instrumentation himself, and also completed all the producing and mixing stages.

 Victor finished the album in September 2005.
-There were several unreleased tracks written and recorded for Act 1, including the songs "John Dies at 56" (featuring Mogwai), "Throwing Chairs" (featuring Switchfoot), "Shipbuilding" (featuring Unbelievable Truth), and "This Is My Fate" (featuring City and Colour).
+There were several unreleased tracks written and recorded for Act I, including the songs "John Dies at 56" (featuring Mogwai), "Throwing Chairs" (featuring Switchfoot), "Shipbuilding" (featuring Unbelievable Truth), and "This Is My Fate" (featuring City and Colour).
 On September 27, 2005, the album was released independently through Victor's own label, Ocean Records Canada.
 The first single from the album was "The Grace", featuring Canadian singer Dallas Green.
 It was certified Gold and became the sixth most-played song on Canadian Rock Radio in 2006.
-The music video for the song reached #1 on Much Music and modern rock radio, and Victor subsequently went on tour as a support act with Canadian band Our Lady Peace.
-The album sold just under 40,000 copies in Canada, and received a number of awards and nominations, including a Juno nomination for Best New Artist.
+The music video, featuring Emm Gryner, reached #1 on Much Music and modern rock radio, and Victor subsequently went on tour as a support act with Canadian band Our Lady Peace.
+The album sold just under 40,000 copies in Canada and received a number of awards and nominations, including a Juno nomination for Best New Artist.